 Table saws are quite versatile and usually come bundled with a transport system in place (folding legs and wheels).

-If you find yourself working on multiple job sites or usually perform cuts on multiple pieces that are the same sizes and you don’t know what to get.
-We’re telling you–a table saw is perfect for your requirements!
+If you find yourself working on full job sites for a contractor or usually perform a range of cuts on pieces that are the same sizes and you don’t know what to get.
+We’re telling you–a table saw is perfect for your power tools requirements!

 1. DEWALT DWE7491RS 10-Inch Jobsite Table Saw with 32-1/2-Inch Rip Capacity

 There are no words to describe the sheer power and capabilities of the newly released DEWALT DWE7491RS, much like another model from the brand, the DW745.
-Of all the years that I’ve been working with table saws (15+ years), this model may perhaps be the best table saw that I’ve ever had the chance of reviewing and I may go as far to say that it’s probably the best table saw currently available for both “on site” jobs and mobile solutions because of its portability and tendency to last longer than others, no matter the weight of the full cutting jobs are.
+Of all the years that I have been working with those tools (15+ years), this portable model may perhaps be the best table saw under $1000 that I’ve ever had the chance of reviewing and I may go as far to say that it’s probably the ideal portable model currently available for both onsite-jobs and mobile solutions because of its portability and tendency to last longer than others, no matter the weight of the full cutting jobs are.

-This DEWALT table saw boasts a very powerful 15 amp electrically driven motor (with more speed compared to previous models) with 4,800 revolutions per minute!
+This tool from DeWalt boasts a full and very powerful 15 ampere electrically driven motor (with more speed compared to previous models) with 4,800 revolutions per minute (rpm)!
 With that said, I noticed a tremendous improvement in the ripping quality which I attribute to the increase in RPM’s.

-Another great component of this table saw is that the rack and pinion fence rails are very durable and easily adjustable making this machine one of the top performers on my list for precision cuts.
+Another great component of this model is that the rack and pinion fence rails are very durable and easily adjustable, a testament to this machine being one of the top performers on my list for precision cuts based on experience.
 The fencing stays parallel to the blade and the uniquely designed fence slides on the railing which on both the front and backside of the saw, making adjustments real quick.
 This allows effortless transport for the portable saw.

-- Rack & Pinion Fence System Make fence adjustments fast, smooth and accurate, advantageous for the small portable package
+- Rack & Pinion Fence System adjust fences fast, smooth and accurate, advantageous for the small portable package

 - 32-1/2″ Rip capacity easily cuts a variety of larger shelving and trim materials

-- 15 Amp motor quickly rips through hardwoods with ease
+- Powerful 15 Amp motor quickly rips through hardwoods with ease

-- 2″ Dust Collection Port easily connects to a vacuum for efficient dust extraction; Weight: 90 lbs, an average size (This characteristic can also be seen on DW745 which can cut rip full sheets)
+- 2″ Dust Collection Port connects to a vacuum port for efficient dust extraction; Weight: 90 lbs, an average size (This characteristic can also be seen on DW745 which can cut rip full sheets)

-There currently aren’t any other table sales on the market that come close to matching the cut capacity of the DEWALT DWE7491RS!
+There currently aren’t any other good table saws that come close to matching the quick cut capacity of the DEWALT DWE7491RS!

 This flip-over fence attachment permits you to:

-- Create support when your project requires you to cut/rip material that is larger than the table itself (great durability, especially for contractor job(s)).
+- Have a supporting accessory when your work requires you to cut/rip material that is larger than the table itself (great durability, especially for contractor job(s)).

-- Keep the saw compact when stored while still allowing you to cut material larger than the saw table without further setup requirements.
+- Keep the saw compact when stored while still enabling you to cut material larger than the table without further setup specifics and adjustments.

 - Miter Gauge

 Overall, DEWALT did an incredible job developing this model and no details were left unnoticed.
-The craftsmanship of the design and build quality are incredibly high and in conjunction with such conveniently built-in tools to make the job easier; the DEWALT DWE7491RS table saw is one you definitely want to consider purchasing for any of your work needs, whether it’s advanced or simpler projects.
+The craftsmanship of the design, construction and build quality are incredibly high and in conjunction with such conveniently built-in tools to make any type of job easier; the DWE7491RS is one you want to consider purchasing for any of your work needs, whether it’s advanced or simpler projects.
 See how this product performed against C10RJ in our comparison: Hitachi C10RJ Vs Dewalt DWE7491RS.

-While Rockwell isn’t a mainstream brand/name in the table saw community they’ve done a fantastic job at creating a practical and user-friendly saw that even newcomers will find quite simple to operate.
+While Rockwell is not a mainstream brand/name in the table saw community they’ve done a fantastic job at creating a practical, portable and user-friendly saw that even newcomers will find quite simple to operate.

-Built in to the Rockwell RK7241S table saw are folding legs and side wheels making it great for those who tend to need a table saw for multiple job sites as the mobility is quite effortless.
+Built into the Rockwell RK7241S are folding legs and side wheels, great for those who tend to need it for job sites as it is quite mobile.

-The Rockwell RK7241S boasts a 10-inch blade with an attached laser and surprisingly held up to its claim of providing four times the cutting capacity of other 10-inch table saw models.
-I was also quite impressed with the rip capacity which is due to the 30-inch foldout fence.
+The Rockwell RK7241S boasts a 10-inch blade and surprisingly held up to its claim of offering four times the cutting capacity of other 10″ models with ease.
+I was also quite impressed with the rip capacity which is due to the 30-inch foldout fences.

-One nice features of this particular saw that isn’t commonly found is that the built-in laser automatically adjusts and realigns if the blade angle is for some reason beveled which helps to alleviate the risk of performing an inaccurate cut.
+One nice feature of this particular saw that isn’t commonly found is that the built-in laser automatically realigns if the blade angle is for some reason beveled which helps to alleviate the risks of performing an inaccurate cut.

 - Fully assembled trolley stand for portability

-Unlike many of the other 10-inch blade table saw models that I’ve used in the past, the Rockwell RK7241S was able to cut right through a four by four piece of wood in one go with no hesitation.
-After extensive usage, I’ve concluded that the maximum cutting depth of this model is 3-9/16 inches at 90 degrees and 2-9/16 inches at 45 degrees.
+Unlike many of the other 10″ blade models that I’ve used in the past, the Rockwell RK7241S was able to cut right through a four by four piece of wood in one go with no hesitation, thanks to its motor.
+After extensive usage, I have concluded that the maximum cutting depth of this model is 3-9/16 inches at 90 degrees and 2-9/16 inches at 45 degrees.

-Whether your project requirements are large or small, the 15 amp motor combined with 4,800 revolutions per minute will handle any task that you throw at it, and will last longer than your normal power tool!
+Whether your project needs are large or small (e.g. DIY), the 15 amp motor combined with 4,800 revolutions per minute (rpm) will handle any task that you throw at it, and will last longer than your normal power tool!
 And yes, including any of these simple DIY projects with plywood!

-3. Bosch GTS1041A-09 REAXX Flesh-Detecting Jobsite Table Saw with Gravity-Rise Wheeled Stand
+3. Bosch GTS1041A-09 REAXX Flesh-Detecting Jobsite Table Saw with Gravity-Rise Wheeled / Roll Stand

 We saved the best for last and this is by no means an understatement!
-The Bosch GTS1041A Table Saw is an incredibly engineered portable table saw that features a highly effecient safety mechanism that will retract the blade away from your hand if it senses contact with your finger(s)!
+The Bosch GTS1041A is an incredibly engineered, heavy-duty construction that features a highly-efficient safety system that will retract the blade away from your hand if it senses contact with your finger(s)!
 Such a feature doesn’t require human adjustments for safety and doesn’t harm your fingers at all.

-Yes, that’s right, if you’re cutting a peice of plywood and your finger accidentally touches the blade, the blade will instantaneously retract underneath the table before any injury can even occur.
+Yes, that’s right, if you’re cutting and your hand accidentally touches the blade, the blade will instantaneously retract underneath the table before any accident can even occur.

-This technology blew my mind and I was quite nervous (to say the least) to actually confirm the effectiveness of this feature (but I did and it worked incredibly well).
+This good mechanism blew my mind and I was quite nervous (to say the least) to confirm the effectiveness of it (but I did and it worked incredibly well from my own experience).

-This feature is built-on the the air bag technology which is patented by Bosch and the saw takes advantage of air bag mechanisms to retract the blade in case of contact at quicker-than-lightning speed.
+This feature is built-on the airbag tech which is patented by Bosch and the saw takes huge advantage of airbag mechanisms to retract the blade in case of contact at quicker-than-lightning speed.

 Included Parts and Accessories: